mtyaka/grip/README.markdown

 Usage (See tests for better docs)
 ---------------------------------

 Create a MongoMapper model and `include MongoMapper::Grip::HasAttachment` and call `has_grid_attachment :<attachment_name>` to the model.
-Then if have attached an image, you can specify a hash of variants along with their :width & :height.
+Then if your attachment is an image, you can specify a hash of variants along with their :width & :height.

     class Doc